WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 ### Requesting approve calldata

-Generate approve calldata for allow transaction to perform a convert.
+Generate approve calldata to allow a transaction to perform a conversion.

 This step should be skipped if the token supports [eip-2612](https://eips.ethereum.org/EIPS/eip-2612).
-In this case `permit` parameter in `Requesting calldata to convert` should be used to provide the approval signature.
+In this case, the `permit` parameter in `Requesting calldata to convert` should be used to provide the approval signature.

 `POST /v1/convert/build-approve`